In Energy Modelling Lab we believe that modelling the world can help creating an informed sustainable transition.

 UKRAINE

-The Ukraine model supports the government in Ukraine in planning for their future green energy system.
+TIMES-Ukraine supports Ukraine’s government in planning its future green energy system.

 All projects using TIMES-models »